Professional Research Opportunity Fund (PROF)

 applicants must specify only one review group to evaluate their application.
 In other words, applicants must make a determination as to which ARG is most appropriate to review their proposal.

 For complete details of the PROF grant and information on submitting a proposal, please refer to the document available on this site.
-Submission Deadline: January 16, 2015 at 5:00pm.
-Only electronic PDF files will be accepted.
+Submission Deadline: January 27, 2017 at 5:00pm.
+Only one PDF file will be accepted.
 Please send Electronic Copies ONLY to email@example.com.